English football fans set to be allowed back into stadiums in October, says Prime Minister | Goal.com

 Major sporting events due to take place in Britain this summer, such as Wimbledon and the women's European Championships, were cancelled or postponed, as was the men's Euro 2020 competition, with the semis and final having been scheduled to be played at Wembley in London.

-These measures have since started to be lifted, with shops, bars and cinemas among locations of social gatherings beginning to reopen.
+These measures have since started to be lifted, with shops, bars and cinemas among locations of social gatherings beginning to reopen, which has led to hopes that sporting events will soon be able to follow suit.

+The return of supporters to stadiums would be hugely welcomed by English football clubs, especially those in the lower leagues who rely on matchday revenue and face immense financial constraints as a result of the impact of coronavirus.

+Johnson's announcement raises the slight possibility that this year's FA Cup final - re-scheduled for August 1 - could be played in front of some fans.
+However, it is more likely that small groups of supporters will not be allowed into grounds until the 2020-21 season has begun.